ShadowDraco/city-explorer/README.md

 - 02-23-2023 2:49pm - fixes movie api requests
 - 02-23-2023 4:45 - adds movie and WeatherDay Components

+- 02-24-2023 8:40am - branch for performance like caching update readme

 ## Credit and Collaborations

 Day one planned with: